chachacollins/cake/README.md

 ## Project Status

-CAKE is currently in development and may not have all the features of more established build systems.
+FAIRE is currently in development and may not have all the features of more established build systems.